pryv/config-template-pryv.io/pryv.io/cluster/delete-user.md

 $ pryv-cli delete-user <username>
 ```

-The first time you run it, it will download the docker image from the distribution
-platform; all subsequent runs will be instant.
+The first time you run it, it will download the docker image from the distribution platform; all subsequent runs will execute immediately.

-We further assume that you hold a valid Pryv.io license and that you're
-authorised to operate on the machine.
-Some operations - especially deleting
-users - are permanent.
+We further assume that you hold a valid Pryv.io license and that you're authorised to operate on the machine.
+Some operations - especially deleting users - are permanent.
 Please exercise proper care.